Film Practice PhD

 Supervisors in Film@CultureLab

-Dr Ian McDonald is a sociologist and a documentary filmmaker.
-Ian is interested in supervising doctoral students in most areas of documentary theory and practice.
-He is particularly interested in supervising practice-based PhDs in documentary filmmaking, especially alternative, political and observational documentaries.
+Dr Ian McDonald is a sociologist and multi-award winning documentary filmmaker.
+Ian is an experienced supervisor interested in most areas of documentary practice.

-Dr Geetha Jayaraman, known as Geetha J, is a writer, filmmaker and producer.
+Dr Geetha Jayaraman, , known as Geetha J, is an internationally renowned writer, filmmaker and producer.
 Geetha's research area is primarily film practice, both as director and producer.
-Geetha is interested in supervising practice-based research in fiction and non-fiction, as well as subjects under Indian cinema, world cinema, women and cinema.
-Her interests include:

-Dr Alastair Cole is a documentary filmmaker, whose films have been broadcast, and screened in cinemas and film festivals internationally.
+Dr Alastair Cole is a documentary filmmaker whose films have been broadcast and screened in cinemas and film festivals internationally.
 His academic interests intersect documentary film practice with research in anthropology, language and politics, with regional interests in:

 - sub Saharan Africa